Betting & Rules

 Once all players have made their bets, the dealer shuffles the deck, or takes a shuffled deck out of the shuffler, and spreads the the deck between the player's bets and the chip rack.
 One player is given a stylus to use to select four cards.
-After the cards are selected, the dealer will put the remaining cards in the discard rack, and turn over the three selected cards.
+After the cards are selected, the dealer will put the remaining cards in the discard rack, and turn over the first three selected cards.
 After examining the first three cards, the dealer will take all losing bets and pay the winners.